AVEVA/CONNECT-data-services-developer-docs/content/communities/share-unshare-streams.md

 # Share and unshare streams

 Use these procedures to share or stop sharing streams of data with other communities.

+## Prerequisites to share streams

+To share data streams with a community:

-To share streams, they must already be defined.
+- There must already be data streams created within your tenant.

+- Your user role must be assigned the **Share** permissions for data streams.
+For more information, see <xref:manage-streams>.

 ## Share streams

-Users with the permissions to share streams within a community can share then using the Sequential Data Store.
+Users with the permissions to share streams within a community can share them using the Sequential Data Store.
 For instructions, see [Share stream](xref:manage-streams).

 ## Unshare streams from Community Details